 Have questions about your specific drainage utility bill?

 Contact Stormwater at 512-218-7046 or email us.

 On Dec.
-5, 2013 the Round Rock City Council approved an adjustment in the Drainage Utility rate to $4.75 per month per ERU (Equivalent Residential Unit).
-The rate, which went into effect March 1, 2013 funds increased maintenance, state and federal compliance costs and, most importantly, a new drainage Capital Improvement Program (CIP).
-The drainage CIP plan is a continually updated plan that groups and prioritizes projects in three categories: Creek, Street and Heavy Maintenance.
+5, 2013, the Round Rock City Council approved an adjustment in the Stormwater (Drainage) Utility rate to $4.75 per month per ERU (Equivalent Residential Unit).
+The rate, which went into effect March 1, 2014 funds increased maintenance, state and federal compliance costs, and a new stormwater Capital Improvement Project (CIP) plan.
+The stormwater CIP plan is a continually updated plan that groups and prioritizes projects in three categories: Creek, Street and Heavy Maintenance.

 Creek projects typically involve flood relief projects that protect life and property by minimizing the occurrence of creeks overtopping their banks and/or roadways.
 Street projects usually involve adding storm drain inlets and pipes in older areas that were built before modern standards were in place and thus may not have the infrastructure in place to handle typical storms.
 Heavy maintenance projects primarily focus on repairing deterioration in existing drainage ways due to erosion caused by upstream development and drought-driven vegetation loss.